 What is WICHE and what states qualify for WRGP?

 UHM participates in the Western Regional Graduate Program (WRGP), a Student Access Program administered by the Western Interstate Commission on Higher Education (WICHE).
-The program enables legal residents of WICHE member states to enroll in selected out-of-state graduate programs at a reduced tuition of 150 percent of the institution’s regular resident tuition*.
+The program enables legal residents of WICHE member states and territories to enroll in selected out-of-state graduate programs at a reduced tuition of 150 percent of the institution’s regular resident tuition*.

 - Commonwealth of the Northern Mariana Islands (CNMI)